 - Beer and wine (if permitted by law)

 - Tobacco products and lottery tickets

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your gas station is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your gas station is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account

 - This separates your personal assets from your company's assets, which is necessary for personal asset protection.